From September 2022, Crows Nest has an additional 800m2 of much-needed open space with the creation of a new plaza between Hume Street and Hume Lane.

 All submissions were considered by Council at it's meeting on 21 September 2015.

-Council resolved that concept design option 3 be adopted as the preferred vision for the expansion of Hume Street Park and endorsed the way forward for the redevelopment of park.
-Council staff are now working to implement Council's resolutions.
+Council resolved that concept design option 3 be adopted.
 The Council report and Council's resolutions can be found here:

 CiS01 Hume Street Park Expansion post-exhibition report (56MB)